 What can I do if I’m afraid of going to the dentist?

 Dental anxiety is common among many people.
 If you find yourself feeling anxious at the thought of having your teeth worked on, you should know that sedation dentistry is a safe, comfortable method to relax patients and alleviate anxiety.
-Oral sedation makes it possible for you to stop putting off necessary dental cleanings and treatments, and face your appointments with total peace of mind.
+Oral sedation makes it possible for you to stop putting off necessary dental cleanings and treatments so that you can face your appointments with total peace of mind.

 What’s the best way to whiten my teeth?